groupvine/gv-doc/2-members/1_2-membersAdd.md

 <span class="sub g4s">

-A member's attribute values, role, and memberships to lists and sub-groups is set based on the value of these columns in the uploaded file.
+A member's attribute values, role, and memberships to lists and sub-groups are set based on the values of these columns in the uploaded file.
 An empty cell will remove an attribute value or remove the member from a list or sub-group, and an empty cell in the "Role" column will remove the member from the account.